lhaodev/Budget_Trackers/README copy.md

 * Node.js
 * Heroku
 * morgan
-* compression

 ## Repository

-The link to the github repository is: https://github.com/lhaodev/Budget_Trackers
+The link to the github repository is: https://github.com/lhaodev/fitness_tracker

 ## Deployment

-The link to the deployed application is:
+The link to the deployed application is: https://fast-mesa-62687.herokuapp.com/